bluesmoss/am-qa-automation/README.md

 # QA Automation

-This project belong to the assessment of the QA automation certification of Wizeline Academy
+This project belongs to the assessment of the QA automation certification of Wizeline Academy

 ## Development Setup